joshhornby/joshhornby.github.io/_posts/2025-09-01-shaping-team-boundaries.md

 ## Structure Shapes Flow

 Most team design mistakes aren't obvious in the beginning.
-You notice the symptoms, blocked delivery, endless coordination, mounting frustration long before anyone stops to ask if the structure itself is the problem.
+You notice the symptoms: blocked delivery, endless coordination, mounting frustration.
+Long before anyone stops to ask if the structure itself is the problem.
 That's what Team Topologies is really about: not more process, but changing the environment so that good work can happen without heroics.

 If you keep finding the same bottlenecks, blurred responsibilities, or "catch-all" teams propping up the system, it's probably not a people problem, it's an architecture problem.
-Real progress means making boundaries sharper, interactions clearer, and giving teams the autonomy (and support) to actually deliver.
+Real progress means making boundaries sharper, interactions clearer, giving teams the autonomy (and support) to actually deliver.

-The playbook isn't complicated, but it takes discipline: map your current team types, make dependencies explicit, and shrink the need for coordination wherever you can.
-The healthiest orgs don't have more meetings they have fewer, because the structure lets teams move with purpose.
+The playbook isn't complicated, but it takes discipline.
+Map your current team types, make dependencies explicit, shrink the need for coordination wherever you can.
+The healthiest orgs don't have more meetings.
+They have fewer because the structure lets teams move with purpose.

-In the end, Team Topologies is a reminder that flow is a product of design.
-Get the architecture right, and teams don't just move faster; they get happier, too.
+Team Topologies is a reminder that flow is a product of design.
+Get the architecture right, and teams don't just move faster.
+They get happier, too.